aleksandersza/wine_quality/README.md

-Repository will consist of a few data science projects.
-Data is stored in data directory.
-Each analysis is in separate notebook, with EDA and models used.

 # Wine Classification
 The notebook consists of two approaches: regression and classification.
 The aim was to a) predict the score of a wine from available data b) predict whether the wine was good.
 Using different methods, xgboost proved to be the best for both approaches.